Skip to main content

 Glen Elbe Learning Centre

-The Glen Elbe Learning Centre encapsulates TIWLT’s 4 pillars … LAND, LEARNING, LIFE and LEGACY in one location.
+The Glen Elbe Learning Centre near Athens, Ontario is home base for TIWLT and encapsulates the 4 pillars of our land trust… LAND, LEARNING, LIFE and LEGACIES.

-It’s a restored and updated, nearly 200-year-old farm near Athens, Ontario.
-Located centrally, just an hour from Ottawa, Brockville, Kingston and Smith Falls, this was a once important mill property and stagecoach stop on the main Brockville to Westport plank road.
+Glen Elbe includes a 200-year-old farmhouse which has been restored and updated.
+Its central location, less than an hour from Ottawa, Kingston, Smith Falls, and Brockville, explains why this site was once home to an important mill and served as a stagecoach stop on the main Brockville to Westport plank road.

 The 111-acre property has had a storied past.
-In the mid 1700s, the waterfalls at the top of the property provided water-wheel power for grinding grain and sawing the very plentiful pine trees into building planks.
-Remains of the original stone and brick foundations can still be seen on a trail walk.
-The barn was where stagecoach drivers would hitch a new team of fresh horses while the passengers enjoyed a refreshment on the farmhouse porch.
+In the mid 1700s, the waterfalls at the north end of the property provided water-wheel power for grinding grain and sawing the abundant pine trees into building planks.
+Remains of the original stone and brick foundations are still visible as you walk the trails.
+The barn was where stagecoach drivers would hitch a new team of fresh horses while tired passengers enjoyed refreshments on the farmhouse porch.

 BARN shot with house

-From the 1960s till 2019 Glen Elbe was owned by a by a remarkable woman, Jane Topping, an artist and environmentalist who knew the importance of the property and wanted its natural environment to be protected forever.
-When she passed away, she left Glen Elbe to the Thousand Islands Watershed Land Trust, along with funds to begin its revival and support for its own 4ever fund.
+For over fifty years, Glen Elbe was owned by a remarkable woman, Jane Topping, an artist and environmentalist who understood the importance of her property and wanted to protect it forever.
+When she passed away, she gifted Glen Elbe to the Thousand Islands Watershed Land Trust, along with funds to support its restoration and maintenance.

-Today, the property has been restored and renovated in the spirit and style of its time in history.
-It serves as TIWLT’s home base but also as the center for TIWLT’s experiential learning programs ranging from green houses to tree planting, bat and bird walks to a climate change arboretum.
-It hosts school children of all grades for real-world learning classes.
+Today, the property has been renovated in the spirit of its unique history.
+It serves as TIWLT’s home base but also as the site for our experiential learning programs featuring greenhouses, a climate-change arboretum, tree-planting, and educational walks focussed on bats and birds.
+The Glen Elbe Learning Centre hosts school children of all grades for real-world learning classes.

 WHY IS TIWLT SO IMPORTANT?